-The convenience of having food from your favorite restaurants delivered right to your door has become somewhat of a habit in Los Angeles — especially due to the pandemic.
-Going hand-in-hand with this is the demand increase for delivery drivers for several food delivery service apps.
+The convenience of having food from your favorite restaurants delivered right to your door has become somewhat of a habit in California — especially due to the pandemic.
+Going hand-in-hand with this is the demand increase for delivery drivers for several food delivery service apps, including Grubhub.

 According to data collected by Second Measure, meal delivery services saw year-over-year growth of 20 percent collectively through the end of June 2021.
 Grubhub and its subsidiaries, including Seamless and Eat24, took in 28 percent of U.S. consumers’ meal delivery sales in March 2020.

 Grubhub is a popular food delivery service that has successfully attracted a substantial amount of customers compared to other food delivery companies.
 Within the first 10 weeks of 2021, 17 percent of users ordered food from Grubhub at least once a week.
 Furthermore, more than 2 percent of users placed food orders 3 or more times a week.

 If you decide to start working for a food delivery service company, such as Grubhub, it is crucial to understand that your personal insurance won’t suffice in the event of an accident.
 Unfortunately, most companies allow you to sign up to drive for them with just your personal insurance, yet fail to inform hopeful drivers that they won’t be liable for damages in case of an accident.

 Since doing these types of jobs requires an additional commercial or business-use policy, your personal insurance most likely won’t cover any damages.
 And since these companies don’t usually cover their independent contractors, you’ll end up with the short end of the stick.